solidjs/solid/documentation/signals.md

 Signals are the glue that hold the library together.
 They often are invisible but interact in very powerful ways that you get more familiar with Solid they unlock a lot of potential.
 So consider this an intermediate to advanced topic.

-At it's core Solid uses [S.js](https://github.com/adamhaile/S) to propogate it's change detection.
+At it's core Solid uses [S.js](https://github.com/adamhaile/S) to propagate it's change detection.
 Signals are a simple primitive that contain values that change over time.
 With Signals you can track sorts of changes from various sources in your applications.
 You can create a Signal manually or from any Async source.

 ```js
 import S from 's-js';